Amustache/Telegram-Typer/README.md

 # Telegram Typer
-gershik is the best tester for ever, MVP, best dude ever.
+An incremental game using the Telegram platform.

-Also go play the game [@TTyperBot](https://t.me/TTyper)
+Go play the game [@TTyperBot](https://t.me/TTyper).

-## About

 ## Setup
 ### Prerequisites: